thebytearray/WGAndroidLib/README.md

 - **CONNECTING**: VPN is in the process of connecting.

 States are broadcasted by the service and can be used to update your UI.

 ---

+## Acknowledgments

+This library is based on the [WireGuard Android](https://github.com/WireGuard/wireguard-android) project.
+Special thanks to the WireGuard team for their incredible work.

+---